sublimelsp/LSP/docs/src/features.md

 ![Auto Complete](./images/auto_complete.png)

 The LSP package enhances the auto-complete functionality of Sublime Text with results provided by the language server.
-If available, you can click the **More** link or use the default key binding <kbd>F12</kbd> to show an additional documentation popup with detailed information about the highlighted completion item.
+If available, you can click the **More** link or use the default key binding <kbd>F12</kbd> to show an additional documentation popup with detailed information about the highlighted item.

 Some language servers provide two different modes for inserting a completion item when the caret is in the middle of a word, in which case **Replace** or **Insert** is shown at the bottom of the auto-completion popup.
-The default insertion mode can be configured with the `"completion_insert_mode"` setting, and the opposite mode can be used by selecting a completion item with the key binding <kbd>Alt</kbd><kbd>Enter</kbd>.
+The default insertion mode can be configured with the `"completion_insert_mode"` setting, and the opposite mode can be used by confirming a completion item with the key binding <kbd>Alt</kbd><kbd>Enter</kbd>.

 [Example GIF for "Replace" mode](https://user-images.githubusercontent.com/22029477/189607770-1a8018f6-1fd1-40de-b6d9-be1f657dfc0d.gif)